Measures Of Central Tendency In Psychology

 • Presence of Outliers: If there are significant outliers in the data, the median is generally a better choice than the mean, as it is less affected by extreme values.

 • Research Question: The specific research question can also influence the choice of measure.
-For example, if you want to know the "average" score in a dataset, the mean might be the most appropriate.
-However, if you want to know the "typical" score, the median might be more informative.
+As an example, if you want to know the "average" score in a dataset, the mean might be the most appropriate.
+That said, if you want to know the "typical" score, the median might be more informative.

 Trends and Latest Developments